finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(InstrumentsApi)
     identifier_type = 'identifier_type_example' # str | The unique identifier type to search, for example 'Figi'.
     identifier = 'identifier_example' # str | An <i>identifierType</i> value to use to identify the instrument, for example 'BBG000BLNNV0'.
     request_body = ["Instrument/scope/market-sector","Instrument/scope/tenor"] # List[str] | A list of property keys from the 'Instruments' domain whose properties to delete.
     effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to delete time-variant properties from.
 The property must exist at the specified 'effectiveAt' datetime.
 If the 'effectiveAt' is not provided or is              before the time-variant property exists then a failure is returned.
 Do not specify this parameter if any of              the properties to delete are perpetual. (optional) scope = 'default' # str | The scope in which the instrument lies.
 When not supplied the scope is 'default'. (optional) (default to 'default')

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.delete_instrument_properties(identifier_type, identifier, request_body, effective_at=effective_at, scope=scope, opts=opts)
+        # api_response =  api_instance.delete_instrument_properties(identifier_type, identifier, request_body, effective_at=effective_at, scope=scope, opts=opts)

         # [EARLY ACCESS] DeleteInstrumentProperties: Delete instrument properties
-            api_response = await api_instance.delete_instrument_properties(identifier_type, identifier, request_body, effective_at=effective_at, scope=scope)
+        api_response = api_instance.delete_instrument_properties(identifier_type, identifier, request_body, effective_at=effective_at, scope=scope)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling InstrumentsApi->delete_instrument_properties: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters